-Licensed in 2005 by Medicare, Presbyterian Hospice of Mid-America staff included a medical director, administrator, clinical coordinator, one hospice aide, one nurse, one social worker, one chaplain, and one volunteer and was located in an office at Farmington Presbyterian Manor.
+Licensed in 2005 by Medicare, Presbyterian Hospice of Mid-America staff included a medical director, administrator, clinical coordinator, one hospice aide, one nurse, one social worker, one chaplain, and one volunteer.
+The hospice was based in an office at Farmington Presbyterian Manor.

 In late 2005, a duplex located on the Farmington Presbyterian Manor campus was converted into an office for the hospice program.
-The move gave Presbyterian Hospice a chance to expand and have space for staff meetings, patient and family meetings and staff offices.
+The move gave Presbyterian Hospice a chance to expand and have space for staff meetings, patient and family meetings, and staff offices.

 In 2007, PMMA extended hospice services to patients in their homes and other long-term care communities in the Farmington, Missouri, area.